finamormatheus/projecteuler/README.md

 # projecteuler
-Solving Project Euler with Python
+Solving Project Euler with Python and Julia